sunlab-osu/MISP/MISP_SQL/tag_seq_logic.md

 ### GROUP BY and HAVING clause
 GROUP BY:
 - `(GROUP_COL, col, p(col), dec_idx)`
-(Optional) We also added the following definitions for SyntaxSQLNet:
+(Optional; model-specific) We also added the following definitions for SyntaxSQLNet:
 - `(GROUP_NHAV, "none_having", p("none_having"), dec_idx)` # SyntaxSQLNet has a particular decision on whether to add a HAVING clause; we thus define this unit so this decision can be validated by users as well.

 Note that, the following units about HAVING have to be placed after GROUP BY: